 Gina McCarthy is Professor of the Practice of Public Health in the Department of Environmental Health at Harvard T.H.
-Chan School of Public Health and the Director of the Center for Climate, Health and the Global Environment.
+Chan School of Public Health and the Director of The Center for Climate, Health, and the Global Environment at the Harvard T.H.
+Chan School of Public Health (Harvard C-CHANGE).
 In this capacity, she leads the development of the School’s strategy in climate science, health, and sustainability; strengthens the climate science and health curriculum; and liaises with climate science leaders across the University.